 Want to travel with a drone to far away lands and capture the memories with beautiful aerial footage?
 Great idea!
 However, we recommend you read this short post before you head to the airport with your drone.

 Keep updated with the regulations and print them out

 Before you travel with a drone, know the rules and regulations!
-While every airline will have their own regulations as to what you can or cannot carry, when it comes to drones and LiPo batteries, referring the the FAA website page is the way to go: https://www.faa.gov/about/initiatives/hazmat_safety/more_info/?hazmat=7
+While every airline will have their own regulations as to what you can or cannot carry, when it comes to drones and LiPo batteries, keeping yourself updated with the FAA website page for changes in regulations is the first thing you need to do.

 Here is their illustrated guide.

-Here is another page you should be taking note of regularly is the list of prohibited goods:
+Here is another page you should be taking note of, which is the list of prohibited goods.

-We recommend you take a print out and take them to the airport with you.
+We recommend you take a print out and take them to the airport with you if you ever plan on a travel with a drone.
 That way, in case you are questioned, you have something to show them to let them know you know what you are doing.

-After you have done that, we recommend you also check out the airline’s website to see if you need special permission to carry your drone and/or LiPo batteries.
+We recommend you also check out the airline’s website to see if you need special permission to travel with a drone and/or LiPo batteries.
 Make sure you absolutely do this before getting to the airport.

 Travelling with the LiPo batteries

 As far as taking a drone and it’s controller to a plane is concerned, it shouldn’t be much of a problem as most drone models aren’t really under the prohibited list.
 Again, make sure you keep yourself updated.
 Rules are subject to change and certain models may get exclusively banned from flight.